seerhein-lab/micgwaf/README.md

 MInimal Code-Generating Web Application Framework

-This is work in progress to explore whether a code generating approach is workable for web applications. micgwaf is not (yet) ready for production use and APIs will change all the time without notice.
+This is work in progress to explore whether a code generating approach is workable for web applications. micgwaf is not (yet) ready for production use and APIs will change any time without notice.

-See the [docs](micgwaf-core/src/docs/index.md) of the micgwaf core project for more information.
+See the [docs](micgwaf-core/src/docs/index.md) of the micgwaf core project for more information on how to use micgwaf.

 ### Build status